 (mirror only) The mirror is targeted for a revive, but the revive has not started yet.

-reviving:XX% (mirror only) ) The system is in the process of reviving this mirror and is disabled The volume element has been disabled with the change disable command.
-The volume element must be explicitly enabled with change enable before it can be brought online.
+reviving:XX% (mirror only)) The system is in the process of reviving this mirror and is disabled The volume element has been disabled with the change disable enable before it can be brought online.

 XX% complete.